Chart Color Schemes

 Population growth drivers in Wooloowin are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Nov 2025, the estimated population for the Wooloowin statistical area (Lv2) is around 4,376 people.
-This figure represents an increase of 347 individuals since the 2021 Census, which reported a population of 4,029 people.
-The change is inferred from AreaSearch's estimation of 4,294 residents following examination of the latest ERP data release by the ABS (June 2024), along with an additional 49 validated new addresses since the Census date.
-This results in a population density ratio of 3,978 persons per square kilometer, placing Wooloowin among the top 10% of national locations assessed by AreaSearch.
-Over the past decade, Wooloowin has shown resilient growth patterns with a compound annual growth rate of 2.1%, outpacing metropolitan averages.
-Population growth was primarily driven by overseas migration contributing approximately 64.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+Wooloowin's population is estimated at around 4,376 as of Feb 2026.
+This reflects an increase from the 2021 Census figure of 4,029 people, representing a growth of 347 individuals (8.6%).
+The change was inferred from AreaSearch's resident population estimate of 4,294 following examination of ABS's latest ERP data release in June 2024 and an additional 48 validated new addresses since the Census date.
+This results in a population density ratio of 3,978 persons per square kilometer, placing Wooloowin within the top 10% of national locations assessed by AreaSearch.
+Over the past decade, Wooloowin has demonstrated resilient growth patterns with a compound annual growth rate of 2.1%, outperforming Greater Brisbane's growth during this period.
+Overseas migration contributed approximately 64.0% to overall population gains in recent periods, although all drivers including interstate migration and natural growth were positive factors.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits; hence proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data are applied when utilized.
-Future population dynamics anticipate an above median growth for statistical areas analysed by AreaSearch, with the Wooloowin (SA2) expected to expand by 634 persons to 2041, reflecting a total increase of 15.9% over the 17 years.
+For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are utilized.
+These state projections do not provide age category splits; hence proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied for each age cohort where necessary.
+Future population dynamics anticipate an above median growth, with Wooloowin expected to expand by 638 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 15.9% over the 17 years.

 Frequently Asked Questions - Population